AGPoole/WikiLeaks-Game/README.md

 The _Values_ classes contains settings for the organisation, so that they can be viewed and editted in the Unity editor.
 There is only one instance, so I can adjust the values for all governments or companies at once.
 This seems like something that should be handled with static variables, but these cannot be seen in the Unity editor and therefore I cannot easily edit them during gameplay.

 The _Data_ classes contain the logic for the class, separate from the UI.
 The reason I wanted this was so that you could duplicate the game's state and run it ahead for several turns to predict what will happen, without having to do costly UI updates.
-The game is entirely deterministic (I.E. there is no randomness in the logic), so you can guarentee that when you do this, your predictions will be accurate (unless the player interferes).
+The game is entirely deterministic (I.E. there is no randomness in the logic), so you can guarantee that when you do this, your predictions will be accurate (unless the player interferes).
 This has several benefits:

 * You can quickly run tests outside the game to see what happens.
 For instance, I could adjust a parameter and then run a quick simulation of the game to measure what how the world is likely to turn out.
-* When elections happen in game, it can simulate the world with each party's policies in 20 turns time, to see which outcome is better.
+* When elections happen in game, it can simulate the world with each party's policies in 20 turns' time, to see which outcome is better.
 This can then be factored in to deciding which people vote for, along with the influence of the player and the other organisations.
 * Companies can decide on their actions by running simulations with the different options.
-This means you want need complex AI logic that understands how the game works, as they can just calculate which of their options is best for them.
+This means you won't need complex AI logic that understands how the game works, as they can just calculate which of their options is best for them.
 This also means you would not need to update AI logic as you update the game.
 * After the game is complete, you can run it quickly from the start to calculate how the world would be without the player's interaction.
 You could then display the differences to the player.
 For instance, it may tell them that without them, there would have a been a nuclear war or financial collapse.

 The _Data_ classes include a _ShallowCopy_ function to get a duplicate.
 They know whether they are clones and have slightly different logic if they are, to prevent infinite loops where the clones duplicate the world's data to simulate the future.